yanmendes/polyflow/README.md

 }
 ```

 Finally, after providing the proper mappings, Bob can query the data using the CCM via the `query` endpoint.
-As mentioned before, the **mediator's** `slug` provides `Polyflow` the proper context to transform incoming queries.
-Moreover, the slug provided in the **Entity's creation** provides Polyflow the `entityMapper` that should be used.
+As mentioned before, the **mediator's** `slug` provides `polyflow` the proper context to transform incoming queries.
+Moreover, the slug provided in the **Entity's creation** provides polyflow the `entityMapper` that should be used.

 ```graphql
 query queries {